3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Fix_Sovol_EMMC_Images/FIX_SOVOL_EMMC_IMAGES.md

 # BACKUP!

-first backup your entire config directory!
+First & most IMPORTANTLY backup your entire config directory!

 >[!WARNING]
 >Do not blame me if you bork this & you didn't make a good & complete backup of your setup!
 Continue at your own risk!